lwndp/netzbremse-measurement/README.md

 | `NB_SPEEDTEST_URL` | `https://netzbremse.de/speed` | No |
 | `NB_SPEEDTEST_BROWSER_DATA_DIR` | `./tmp-browser-data` | No |

-## Warnings
+## Warning

 You should monitor your system or at least periodically check system metrics while running this script.

 The script launches a headless Chromium instance in the background.
 In some cases, orphaned browser processes may not be cleaned up properly, or the disk may fill up with leftover Chromium profile data.

-The author speaks from personal experience with similar scripts in the past.
+*The author speaks from personal experience with similar scripts in the past.*